Sunday, 30 October 2016

 philippine beach

-I found that what El Nido has are undoubtably the most breathtaking beaches I've ever had the privilege of seeing (sorry Australia), with many fun things to do there.
-And whilst it is undoubtably way more touristy than when Garland visited (and displays the regular negatives that tourists bring), it still definitely has this feel of 'edge of the world' remoteness that certainly shocked my sheltered outlook at the time.
-So although I didn't always enjoy Palawan, it opened my eyes to the fact that was my character flaw, not Palwan's and something I wanted to change about myself.
-Which I'm very grateful for!
-So that, combined with those insanely pretty beaches has stayed with me for many years afterwards - thank you El Nido!
+I found that what El Nido has are undoubtedly the most breathtaking beaches I've ever had the privilege of seeing (sorry Australia), with many fun things to do there.
+And whilst it is undoubtedly way more touristy than when Garland visited (and displays the regular negatives that tourists bring), it still definitely has this feel of 'edge of the world' remoteness that certainly shocked my sheltered outlook at the time.

 things to do in palawan